rei/rei-cedar-docs/docs/components/accordion/README.md

 ## The Basics

 - Use on either light or dark backgrounds.
 Background color is provided for both
+- Content within accordions can include text, photos, graphics, or other components (i.e. links, buttons, tables)

 ## Content

 - Order the accordion titles by priority and importance
 - Keep titles short to avoid wrapping at smaller viewports
 - Use sentence case for titles
+- Use short titles for accordion labels to avoid wrapping
 - Always include a title, icon, and subsequent content for each section.
 All are required

 ## Anatomy